Protection for when slips, trips, spills and butterfingers make your event or meet-up more eventful than planned.

 It also helps look after your bank balance and your reputation.

 In fact, legally, the only insurance you’re required to have is employers’ liability, which you must have if you employ people.

 Trustees’ insurance offers essential security for your trustees and officers, who bear legal responsibility for your charity’s activities (and may not even realise they do).
-If there’s a claim of wrongdoing, they can be held personally liable – without insurance, this puts their personal finances on the line
+If there’s a claim of wrongdoing, they can be held personally liable – without insurance, this puts their personal finances on the line.

 We’ve mentioned employers’ liability insurance already but it’s worth mentioning again.
-Because if you don’t have it, when you should, you’re not just breaking the law.
+Because if you don’t have it when you should, you’re not just breaking the law.
 The Health and Safety Executive can fine you £2,500 for each day you operate without it.

-See here for a full list of all the different types of insurance charities might need.
+Check out our guide to all the different types of insurance charities might need.

 It’s hard to say exactly because all organisations are unique.
-It depends on what your charity, club or community group does, how it runs its activities and how many people are involved.
+It depends on what your charity, club, or community group does, how it runs its activities and how many people are involved.